svenyurgensson/penetrator/README.md

 # Penetrator

 This gem aimed to help with reuse code in ruby projects.
-Inspired from [modularity | http://github.com/makandra/modularity] gem but slightly changed for supporting conventional *super* inheritance chaining methods.
+Highly inspired from http://github.com/makandra/modularity gem but slightly modified for supporting conventional *super* inheritance chaining methods.